aircrack-ng/aircrack-ng/README.md

  * On Windows, if using clang, libiconv and libiconv-devel
  * Linux: LibNetlink 1 or 3.
 It can be disabled by passing --disable-libnl to configure.
  * pkg-config (pkgconf on FreeBSD)
- * FreeBSD, OpenBSD, NetBSD, Solaris and OS X with macports: gmake
+ * FreeBSD, OpenBSD, NetBSD, Solaris and OS X with Macports: gmake
  * Linux/Cygwin: make and Standard C++ Library development package (Debian: libstdc++-dev)

 Note: Airmon-ng only requires pciutils if the system has a PCI/PCIe bus and it is populated.